ivelitech/LinRar/README.md

 Archive tools shouldn't get in your way.
 LinRAR aims to be the kind of software you forget is even a separate app — it opens fast, shows you what's inside, and lets you get back to what you were actually doing.

-## Open source

-LinRAR is released as free and open-source software.
-Contributions, bug reports, and forks are welcome — this project belongs to the community that uses it.

 ## License